Constitution of South Sudan

 The Transitional Constitution of the Republic of South Sudan, 2011 was drafted by a Southern Sudan Constitutional Drafting Committee.
 It was published in April 2011.

 A version of the constitution was ratified on 7 July 2011 by the South Sudan Legislative Assembly.
-It came into force on the day of independence of South Sudan (9 July 2011) after being signed by the president of the republic.
+It came into force on the day of the independence of South Sudan (9 July 2011) after being signed by the president of the republic.
 The Constitution replaced the existing 2005 Interim Constitution of Southern Sudan.
-The constitution establishes a presidential system of government headed by a President who is Head of State, Head of Government, and the Commander-in-Chief of the armed forces.
+The constitution establishes a presidential system of government headed by a president who is the head of state, head of government, and commander-in-chief of the armed forces.